 - internal and client communications (newsletters, intranets, events, e-newsletters)

 - analytical insights regarding construction collaboration and related technology markets – eg:

 - analyses for M&A or investment due diligence

 - competitor analysis, vendor profiling, etc

 - case study and white paper research and production

 He is actively involved in several UK industry organisations and communities including:

-- the Chartered Institute of Public Relations, where he is a Fellow, a committee member of the construction and property special interest group (CAPSIG), a trainer, and an Accredited Practitioner
+- the Chartered Institute of Public Relations, where he is a Fellow, past Council member, former board member and chair of the policy and campaigns committee, and past chair and current secretary of the construction and property special interest group (CAPSIG), and an Accredited Practitioner

 - International Building Press

-- Constructing Excellence, where he is a Collaborative Working Champion, a member of the steering group, chair of its social media working group, and provides support for the G4C early career professionals group
+- Constructing Excellence, where he is a Collaborative Working Champion, and a member of the steering group

-- the Institution of Civil Engineers, where he is deputy chair of the Information Systems Panel
+- the Institution of Civil Engineers, where he is deputy chair of its Digital Transformation community of practice (formerly the Information Systems Panel)

-- COMIT (Construction Opportunities for Mobile IT), where he is a member of the management board
+- COMIT (Construction Opportunities for Mobile IT), where he is a member of the management team

 A track record of PR and marcoms achievements

 While completing a doctorate in criminology at the London School of Economics, Paul Wilkinson ended up in the construction industry almost by accident, taking a temporary post in the marketing department of the Halcrow Group in 1987.
 During seven years here, he helped launch the house magazine Halcrow Now, ran PR and internal communications programmes and produced numerous annual reports and brochures as well as the group’s glossy 125th anniversary publication.